How to configure a dataset dashboard

 Creating new dashboards

-Dashboards have their own button in the header.
-If no dashboard already exists for the current dataset, the button will display as: whilst if a dashboard does already exist then it will display as:
+The dataset menu in the header contains a dashboard option.
+If no dashboard already exists for the current dataset, the option will display as "Create dashboard" (as shown below) whilst if a dashboard does already exist then it will display as "View dashboard".

-Editors will see this button for all datasets, whereas viewers will only see it for datasets that have a dashboard enabled.
-If no dashboard exists already for the current dataset, that button will open a configuration panel for setting up a new dashboard.
+Editors will see this menu option for all datasets, whereas viewers will only see it for datasets that have a dashboard enabled.
+Once a dashboard has been created, a "View dashboard" button will also be shown in the header for all users.
+If no dashboard exists already for the current dataset, the "Create dashboard" menu option will open a configuration panel for setting up a new dashboard.

 Here, you can give your dashboard a custom name (which will then form part of the dashboard’s URL), choose the source of the dashboard display (a web-page of your choosing or a Crunch deck of saved analyses) and whether to make the dashboard the landing page of this dataset (default=true).
 In more detail...